JulianAlvarezdeGiorgi/Behavioral_Tagging_of_Mice_in_multiple_Mice_setup_using_Deep_Learning/README.md

 - **`merge_symetric_behaviours_version2()`**: Similar to `merge_symetric_behaviours()`, but it creates new samples for all instances of a behavior in the secondary individual, preserving additional context.
 This function is designed to help the model differentiate between individuals while keeping both behaviors represented.

 - **`merge_symetric_behaviours_sequences()`**: Applies the merging of symmetrical behaviors on sequences of data, adjusting the identity labels across multiple frames.
 This is useful for scenarios where the dataset contains time-series data, allowing consistent merging of behaviors across frames while maintaining individual identities.

+- **`entropy_of_masks(self, mask1, mask2)`**:Calculates the entropy between two masks, which can be used to compare differences between two datasets.

+- **`drop_tail_bodyparts(self)`**:Removes body parts corresponding to the tail from the dataset before building the graph, reducing the data dimensions for specific analyses.

+- **`create_video(self, video_path, output_path, plot_prev_coords=False, frames=None)`**:Creates a video showing the tracked body parts of each individual over time.
+Includes options to plot previous coordinates and specify a range of frames to process.

+- **`get_statistics_on_jumps(self, plot=False)`**:Computes the mean and standard deviation of jumps between consecutive points, assuming a Gaussian distribution for jumps.
+If `plot=True`, displays a histogram of the jumps for better visualization.

+- **`create_video_per_event(self, video_path, output_path, events, split_behaviour=False)`**:Generates videos highlighting specific events on each frame.
+If split_behaviour=True, creates separate videos for each event; otherwise, it overlays all events on a single video.
+Useful for visualizing behavior annotations alongside the tracked points.

+- **`save(self, path)`**:Saves the processed data back into an `.h5` file, preserving the changes made during analysis.
+Ensures compatibility with other tools by storing the data in a structured format.

 These functions support data augmentation, balancing, and preparation for training machine learning models on behavior recognition tasks in mice.